GRD-1/TaskQueues/README.md

   * to set the default queue library use the variable __[ DEFAULT_QUERY.LIBRARY ]__ in config/default.cjs
   * to set the number of blocks loaded by default use the variable __[ DEFAULT_QUERY.BLOCKS_AMOUNT ]__ in config/default.cjs
   * to set the default "last block" number use the variable __[ DEFAULT_QUERY.LAST_BLOCK ]__ in config/default.cjs

-## Launch

-* if you launch the project for the first time, you just need to follow the instructions from chapter [Deploy](#deploy), project will be launched automatically
-* if you already have the built docker image set use the command:
-  * [ docker-compose -f docker-prod.yml up ] for product mode
-  * [ docker-compose -f docker-dev.yml up ] for development mode
-* to stop the project use the command:
-  * [ docker-compose -f docker-prod.yml down ] for product mode
-  * [ docker-compose -f docker-dev.yml down ] for development mode

 ## Usage